kartikvashistha/ansible-playbooks/README.md

 Repo that stores all of my Ansible playbooks, roles, vars and inventories.

 ## Pre-requisites
-To bootstrap your Fedora or macOS machines with Ansible and dependencies, you can run the `./bin/boostrap.sh` script.
+To bootstrap a Fedora or macOS machine with Ansible and dependencies,the `./bin/boostrap.sh` script can be executed.

 > [!NOTE]
 > For macOS, Ansible is installed via the homebrew package manager.